AirAsia faces biggest crisis as jet goes missing

 The plane went missing after pilots asked to change course to avoid bad weather.
 Indonesian authorities called off the search as darkness fell on Sunday evening and will resume at first light.

-Indonesia AirAsia is 49 percent owned by Malaysia-based AirAsia Bhd (AIRA.KL), with local investors holding the rest.
+Indonesia AirAsia is 49 percent owned by Malaysia-based AirAsia Bhd, with local investors holding the rest.

 Fernandes' Twitter presence and profile have paid off for the airline but his personal involvement is likely to make this a devastating blow for a man who has been so closely identified with the rise of one of Southeast Asia's most visible companies.